 3. Keep The Outcome in Mind

-You should know the outcome and what all the people watching will get out of the course the moment the final video ends.
-If the class is about charisma, then they should have the confidence to go out and start being charismatic.
+You should know the outcome and what all the people watching will get out of the course when the final video ends.

 If the class focuses on how to cook basic meals, they should be able to cook those basic meals and so on.